chitreshsaxena/emr-advisor-containerized/README.md

 ## Requirements

 - **EC2 Instance**: Recommended instance type with at least 25 GB disk space.
-- **AWS CLI Credentials**: Ensure the instance has access to the required S3 bucket and log files.
+- **Access to S3**: The instance must have read and write access to the S3 bucket and the log files within it.
+(Refer step 2 below)

 ---